Gautam25Raj/mymoview/README.md

 # Personal Movie & TV Show Website using Outerbase

 Welcome to the Personal Movie & TV Show Website!
-Discover, explore, and immerse yourself in the world of movies and TV shows with this interactive web application powered by the TMDB (The Movie Database) API.
+Discover, explore, and immerse yourself in the world of movies and TV shows with this interactive web application powered by Outerbase and TMDB (The Movie Database) API.

 ## Demo
 <details>